helaili/jekyll-action/README.md

 Use the `actions/cache` action in the workflow as well, to shorten build times and decrease load on GitHub's servers

+If your GitHub Pages site uses a custom domain, you can set `github_pages_custom_domain` to ensure the domain is linked properly.

 ```yaml
 name: Testing the GitHub Pages publication

 on:
   push

 jobs:
   jekyll:
     runs-on: ubuntu-16.04